Paul Adams

 Progress Over Perfection

 Graduate studies at Thomas University reinforced a hard truth: leadership demands persistence, not perfection.
 Balancing coursework, work, and family taught me to value steady progress over ideal conditions.
-Every detour still moves you forward if you keep learning.
+Every detour moves you forward if you learn from it.

 Paul sitting on Springer Mountain in Georgia, the southern gateway to the Appalachian Trail, 2001.